mohitjain/mohitjain/_posts/2012-12-16-2-representing-your-data-in-javascript-learning-backbone-js.md

 {% endhighlight %}

 Cool.
-Lets take a look on the screenshot explaining things on chrome console.
+Let's take a look at the screenshot explaining things on chrome console.

 ## Output on Chrome Console

 ![Representing your data – Chrome Console Output](/wp-content/uploads/2012/12/Screen-Shot-2012-12-16-at-8.25.50-AM.png)

-Thats the basic way to give a better structure your code.
-Thats all in representing your data in javascript.
-Lets move forward and define first model in your backbone application.
+That's the basic way to give a better structure your code.
+That's all in representing your data in javascript.
+Let's move forward and define the first model in your backbone application.

 ***

 ## Source code

 If you are facing any issues.
-Checkout the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
+Check out the source code files at [github](https://github.com/mohitjain/learning_basics_backbone "Source Code for the post").
 I will be creating more and more directories in the same repo regarding each post.
-Still if you have any doubts you can comment on the blog post itself and I will try to reply back asap.
+Still, if you have any doubts you can comment on the blog post itself, and I will try to reply back asap.